skuid/SamplePages/Skuid_Techniques/Drawers_Related_Records/README.md

 ## Notes
 Here are the key areas to be reviewed.
--  Model properties: The contact model has a filterable condition,  and does not load data on page load.
+-  Model properties: The contact model has a filterable condition.
 -  Table display properties: Drawers are enabled
 -  Drawer icon:  Click icon on left of table to expose Drawer Properties.
 -  Before Load Actions: This sequence of actions only runs the first time the drawer is opened.
 You don't need to query for ACME's contacts on the second time ACME's drawer is opened.